 You can do many different writing and journaling exercises with your journal, and you should feel welcome to do as many or as few as you would like.
 Here are a bunch of different journaling exercises you can do:

 - Write a story about the image.
 Write about the person that is depicted in the image.
-Instead of writing about the image as a whole, focus on the person.
-After that, write a story about how you imagine their life to be in that moment.
+Instead of writing about the image, focus on the person.
+After that, write a story about how you imagined their life at that moment.
 Where are they from?
 What lessons have they learned in life?
 What are they like as a friend?

 - Pick a card randomly and write about the memories you have with it.
 Do not leave any details out as you sit and write about every reading you can remember with this specific card.

 - Go through the Tarot-book that came with your cards.
-Look into the interpretations that exist for the cards that you are currently using.
+Look into the existing interpretations for the cards you are currently using.
 As you go through, write about their interpretation of the cards and note anything that stands out to you.

 - Daily card reading.
 Pick one card a day as a token of advice for what the day has in store for you.
-Write about what the message or advice the card is trying to send you and later on that day, reflect on how the advice helped you out.
-This can serve as a fun way to see how helpful the insight was.
+Write about what message or advice the card is trying to send you, and later that day, reflect on how the advice helped you.
+This can be a fun way to see how helpful the insight was.

-Another journaling exercise you can do is writing about your personal readings and the readings you do for others.
-It is best to do this as the reading is taking place, so you don’t forget any details.
+Another journaling exercise you can do is write about your readings and the readings you do for others.
+Doing this as the reading takes place is best so you don’t forget any details.

-One of the most important reasons why you should always write down what came out of a reading for yourself is, mostly, because you will not remember everything.
+One of the most important reasons you should always write down what came out of reading for yourself is that you will not remember everything.
 You may be more likely to leave out things that do not relate to your current situation.
-By writing down the advice the cards gave, you can reflect on it later at a time the advice may be needed.
+By writing down the advice the cards gave, you can reflect on it later when the advice may be needed.

 For Your Next Personal Reading

 The next time you go to do a reading for yourself, you want to make sure you have your notebook open and ready.
-Before you begin, write down the question you are asking as well as the Tarot spread you will be using.
+Before you begin, write down the question, and the Tarot spread you will use.

-After you have drawn all of the cards, write down exactly what cards you drew and in what order.
-As the reading continues, write down all of the messages that you received, even if you think it might be wrong or unrelated to your life.
-Finally, as the reading comes to an end, write down how you are going to use this advice and what actions you will take.
+After drawing all the cards, write down exactly what you drew and in what order.
+As the reading continues, write down all the messages you received, even if you think they might be wrong or unrelated to your life.
+Finally, as the reading ends, write down how you will use this advice and what actions you will take.

-The more descriptive you were, the better, as when you come back, later on, to look at the reading, either for further advice or just to see how accurate your reading was, you can reflect further.
+The more descriptive you were, the better, as when you come back later to look at the reading, either for further advice or to see how accurate your reading was, you can reflect further.